-By the grace offered by the New Covenant, through the sacrifice of Jesus, the judgement for any blemish or sin is removed.
+By the grace offered by the New Covenant, through the sacrifice of Jesus, the judgment for any blemish or sin is removed.
 The believer is made both whole and holy in the eyes of God to become an Ark of the Holy Spirit, by way of God’s New Covenant.

-The eunuch is sanctified by faith in Christ, and asks Philip to be baptized in a stream nearby.
+The eunuch is sanctified by faith in Christ and asks Philip to be baptized in a stream nearby.
 At one time, only a eunuch, who is impotent, would be allowed to approach a married woman without being judged guilty of the sin of adultery:

 Matthew 19:8-12 (ESV)